ChrisLitfin/install_ca/README.md

 <tr><th><code>sudo git clone https://github.com/ChrisLitfin/install_ca;sudo bash install_ca/install_ca.sh -f</code>
 </table>

-Note: Sometimes part of the script will fail, particularly during Step 7.
+<b>Note: </b>Sometimes part of the script will fail, particularly during Step 7.
 The rset of the script SHOULD continue, and if you still are given a CollectiveAccess installer screen at the end of the script, the rest of the script worked fine.
 If that is the case, simply run "sudo bash install_ca/install_ca.sh" to run the script again.
-Give the same answers to the four input prompts as you did the first time, and the script will attempt to re-install the broken packages. <b>The script will not modify any exisiting working settings.</b>
+Give the same answers to the four input prompts as you did the first time, and the script will attempt to re-install the broken packages. <b>As long as you neter the same information at ht eprompts, re-running the script will not modify any exisiting working settings.</b>

 <h2>Operating System Compatibility</h2>